0x4248/0x4248/README.md

 <h1 align="center">Hi 👋, I'm 0x4248</h1>

 Welcome to my github page!
 On this page you will find a collection of projects that I have worked on.
 Most of my projects are fun projects and experiments that I have made.
-90% of all my projects are open source and public on GitHub so feel free to look at them.
+90% of all my projects are open source and public on GitHub so feel free to look at them [more about open source](docs/opensource.md).

 ## Stats
 I know the stats are pretty high.